umbraco/Umbraco-CMS.Accessibility.Issues/readme.md

 - Testing the latest version of Umbraco for issues (When we are able to, we carry out a full accessibility audit of the backoffice too).
 - Get involved with discussions around, potentially, features and fixes for accessibility issues.

-You can find accessibility-related issues that need attention in the [Accessibility Team Issues Board](https://github.com/umbraco/Umbraco-CMS.Accessibility.Issues/issues).
+You can find accessibility-related issues that need attention on the [Accessibility Team Issues](https://github.com/umbraco/Umbraco-CMS.Accessibility.Issues/issues) page.

+You can also visit our [issue status board](https://github.com/orgs/umbraco/projects/30/views/1) to see the status of each issue

 ## Membership